Skip to content

 1. Interactive sessions block resources to the scheduler.
 Interactive GPU use is discouraged.

-2. Accessing GPUs outside of the Slurm scheduler has been disabled by administration.
+2. Accessing GPU cores outside of the Slurm scheduler has been disabled by administration.

 Account Policies